Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: Background

-Our model is based on Dynamic Field Theory (DFT) \cite{Schoner2008}, a mathematical framework for cognitive processes.
-Within DFT, dynamic neural fields (DNFs) are used to represent activation distributions of neural populations.
-The activation is defined over graded metric dimensions (e.g., color or space) relevant to the task and develops in continuous time based on Amari dynamics \cite{Amari77}.
+Dynamic Field Theory (DFT~\cite{Schoner2008}) is a mathematical framework, originally used to model reactive motor behaviors~\cite{kopecz1995saccadic}, which, more recently, has been used to model complex cognitive processes~\cite{spencer2009dynamic}.
+In DFT, dynamic neural fields (DNFs) represent activation distributions of neural populations.
+Activation is over graded metric dimensions (e.g., color or space) and develops in continuous time based on the classical Amari dynamics~\cite{Amari77}.
 Stable \emph{peaks} of activation form as a result of supra-threshold activation and lateral interactions within a field.
-Due to its process model nature, DFT architectures are able to deal with continuous time and real world environments and are thus well suited for robotic control systems.
+DFT architectures are able to deal with continuous time and real world environments and are thus well suited for robotic control systems.